ackermanGitHub/react-tick-tack-toe/README.md

-can't commit more bc university tests now this is a second empty commit - im been greedy why not a 3rd
+can't commit more bc university tests now this is a second empty commit - im been greedy why not a 3rd forgive my english i do not practice enough